Arrow-right Camera

 PULLMAN – Here is what to watch for when Washington State squares off against rival Washington in Saturday afternoon’s Apple Cup.

-How will WSU’s front line stack up against UW’s offensive line, which is a brand-new unit?
+How will WSU’s front line stack up against UW’s offensive line, a new unit?
 The Huskies’ front five has allowed one sack in two games, which went against center D’Angalo Titialii.
 Tackle Soane Faasolo has allowed the most pressures of the unit, permitting three hits and two hurries, according to Pro Football Focus, while fellow tackle Drew Azzopardi has allowed two pressures.

-WSU has also gotten a nice lift from defensive tackle David Gusta, an interior lineman.
+WSU has also received a nice lift from defensive tackle David Gusta, an interior lineman.
 In that game against the Red Raiders, he totaled five pressures, including three hurries and two hits, according to Pro Football Focus.
-He also got in Texas Tech QB Behren Morton’s face, helping force one of the two interceptions the Cougs grabbed in that one.
+He also got in Texas Tech QB Behren Morton’s face, helping force one of the two interceptions the Cougars grabbed .

 “You don’t get stats for a lot of things that David does,” WSU coach Jake Dickert said after that game.
 “It’s grimy, it’s dirty, it’s tough.
 But he is as physical and demanding of presence inside as we’ve seen here.
 So to see David go out and play that way, with heart and passion and physicality and with an edge – and David plays with an edge.”

 But he’s accurate with his passes, and he’s smart about where he places the ball.
 Through two games this season, Rogers has completed 41 of 53 passes (77%) for 511 yards and five touchdowns.
 The pressure he’s faced hasn’t seemed to matter, either.
-Kept clean, he’s hit on 80% of his passes, and against the blitz, he’s connected on 21 of 28 passes, which is 75%.
+Kept clean, he’s hit on 80% of his passes, and against the blitz, he’s connected on 21 of 28 passes (75%).

 The playmakers around him have made his job easier, too.
-Wide receiver Giles Jackson leads UW with 16 receptions, which he’s turned into 164 yards.
-Wideout Denzel Boston has parlayed nine receptions into 108 yards and three scores, and transfer receiver Jeremiah Coleman has hauled in one touchdown on five catches, providing a real test for Cougar cornerbacks Steve Hall and Ethan O’Connor, the latter a redshirt freshman.
+Wide receiver Giles Jackson leads UW with 16 receptions for 164 yards.
+Wideout Denzel Boston has nine receptions for 108 yards and three scores, and transfer receiver Jeremiah Coleman has one touchdown on five catches, providing a real test for Cougars cornerbacks Steve Hall and Ethan O’Connor, the latter a redshirt freshman.

 WSU would also do well to bottle up UW running back Jonah Coleman, a transfer from Arizona.
-In the Cougs’ blowout loss to the Wildcats last year, Coleman registered 11 carries for 70 yards and three touchdowns.
-This year, he has tallied 27 carries for 231 yards and three scores.
+In the Cougars’ blowout loss to the Wildcats last year, Coleman registered 11 carries for 70 yards and three touchdowns.
+This year, he has 27 carries for 231 yards and three scores.

 “He’s gonna run hard.
 That’s a good running back,” WSU safety Tyson Durant said.
 “We gotta give respect where respect is (due).
 He’s a really good running back, but small strike zone, go attack just like we were last week.”

-Three games into his starting tenure, WSU quarterback John Mateer gets the tallest task he’s faced yet.
+Three games into his starting tenure, WSU quarterback John Mateer gets the tallest task he’s faced .
 He isn’t just facing a UW defense operated by defensive coordinator Steve Belechick, son of longtime NFL coach Bill Belechick.
-He’s facing a Husky defense that has already totaled nine sacks, leading Dickert to call UW’s front seven “one of the most physical” he’s seen in awhile.
+He’s facing a Husky defense that has totaled nine sacks, leading Dickert to call UW’s front seven “one of the most physical” he’s seen in a while.

 Mateer may have piled up 197 rushing yards against Texas Tech last week, setting a record for most single-game rushing yards by a WSU quarterback, but he won’t get the same looks this week.
-In that game, the Red Raiders played the same drop-eight, rush-three coverage that stymied the Cougs in many games last season, allowing Mateer and WSU running back Wayshawn Parker to send a message on the ground.
+The Red Raiders played the same drop-eight, rush-three coverage that stymied the Cougars in many games last season, allowing Mateer and WSU running back Wayshawn Parker to pile up yards on the ground.

-“These guys are not gonna sit back and drop eight,” Dickert said.
+“These guys are not gonna sit back and drop eight,” Dickert said of UW.
 “They’re gonna bring it.
 So we’re gonna have to handle those guys.”

-That puts the onus on WSU’s offensive line, which has yet to give up a sack this season.
+That puts the onus on WSU’s offensive line, which hasn’t given up a sack this season.
 Right tackle Fa’alili Fa’amoe, who has been out since January with a knee injury, will be a game-time decision.
-Either way, the Cougs’ front five has been solid this fall, allowing only nine pressures in two games.
+Either way, the Cougars’ front five has been solid this fall, allowing only nine pressures in two games.

-Where that unit might have to be even better on Saturday is in the run-blocking department, where last week Washington State earned a PFF grade of 62.6, which is about average.
-The Cougs will need to hold off Husky linemen like senior edge Zach Durfee, who leads his team with three sacks, and edges Isaiah Ward and DeShawn Lynch, who have pocketed four pressures apiece.
+Where that unit might have to be better is in the run-blocking department.
+Last week, Washington State earned a PFF grade of 62.6, which is about average.
+The Cougs will need to hold off Husky linemen such as senior edge Zach Durfee, who leads his team with three sacks, and edges Isaiah Ward and DeShawn Lynch, who have four pressures apiece.

-If the Cougs’ offensive line can keep those guys at bay, watch out.
-Mateer hasn’t always needed to air out this season, but when he has, receivers like Kyle Williams and Kris Hutson have made huge plays: Williams’ deflected touchdown catch last week.
-Hutson’s diving touchdown catch in Week 1.
+If the Cougars’ offensive line can keep those guys at bay, watch out.
+Mateer hasn’t always needed to air it out this season, but when he has, receivers such as Kyle Williams and Kris Hutson have made huge plays: Williams’ deflected touchdown catch last week, Hutson’s diving touchdown catch in Week 1.

-Mateer has started a bit slow recently, going three-and-out against Portland State and tossing an interception in WSU’s first drive against Texas Tech, but to Dickert, it’s all part of his maturation.
+Mateer has started a bit slowly recently, going three-and-out against Portland State and tossing an interception in WSU’s first drive against Texas Tech, but to Dickert, it’s all part of his maturation.